 - Use this time to prepare your coatings, other than chocolate coating.

-- If dipping in chocolate, refrigerate for at least 10 minutes.
-Otherwise, roll into a plate of cinnamon, cocoa powder, powdered sugar or finely chopped nut.
 If you desire shiny chocolate it calls for tempering the chocolate.
 See instructions on how to temper chocolate at http://allrecipes.com/howto/tempering-chocolate/